alesgenova/pbcpy/README.md

 True
 ```

-- `reciprocal_cell: returns a new cell object that is the "reciprocal" cell of self
+- `reciprocal_cell`: returns a new cell object that is the "reciprocal" cell of self

 ```python
 >>> reciprocal_cell1 = cell1.reciprocal_cell()